 Limited Personal Space

 I have observed that many people in Latin American countries don’t practice personal space.
-One young Colombian man that we met at a language exchange in Medellin said an America friend once told him that he was “in her personal bubble.”
+One young Colombian man that we met at a language exchange in Medellin said a North American friend once told him that he was “in her personal bubble.”
 He said he laughed and had to ask her what that was.

 Lodging on the road often means sharing space with others.
 Even our house sit in Colombia was not exactly private.
 The glass house was like living in a fishbowl and with a groundskeeper always around and a maid who never knocked.

 While I don’t believe anyone can change their core nature, I have learned ways to make that core nature live comfortably, or as comfortably as possible with circumstances that I find myself in.
 I do not have a fear of people.
 In fact, I have really enjoyed public speaking.
 I do however have an intense desire for privacy to recharge.

 Since my husband also enjoys privacy and alone time he understands and it works out pretty well for us.
 I try to get up before anyone else and encourage my husband to sleep in.
 Enjoying the morning hours alone with a cup of coffee really helps.
 We don’t often take tours, but rather find paths in the woods and explore them ourselves.